 Another very polite thing they do is queue at bus stops, and much more consistently and politely than in the UK.
 The mini-buses are not allowed to take standees, so often only a few people can board the bus.
 Yet no one pushes to board first.
 The ones at the front of the line board the bus, and the others wait.
 I didn’t even see any looks of impatience.
 Impressive.

 Politics in Hong Kong

-In the weeks preceding the vote, opponents staged protests à la Occupy and took up residence on the sidewalks around the Legco building.
+In the weeks preceding the vote, pro-democracy opponents of the new law staged protests à la Occupy and took up residence on the sidewalks around the Legco building.
 At the vote itself, most of the pro-Beijing legislators walked out, intending to stall the vote.
-However, some of the pro-Beijing legislators hadn’t been informed of the walkout and went ahead and voted, which meant there were enough votes for a quorum and the “reform” didn’t pass.
+However, some of the pro-Beijing legislators hadn’t been informed of the walkout and went ahead and voted, which meant there were enough votes for a quorum.
+With enough “no” votes against Beijing, the “reform” didn’t pass.

 The newspapers were full of the scandal, with recriminations all around: Beijing accused Hong Kong of rejecting democracy.
 Pro-democracy campaigners refused to accept “fake universal suffrage.”
 The legislators who had not walked out had to explain their actions, and are presumably in a lot of trouble behind the scenes.
 And in the meantime no one seems to know what this means for Hong Kong’s future.

 For me, it was interesting to see people’s interest in politics.
 While it seemed evident to me that China’s foothold in Hong Kong is very strong, the people there seem to be resisting it as best they can.